 Early Western explorers used canoes almost exclusively for transporting themselves and cargo.
 Nowadays, figuring out how to transport the canoe itself, to and from where you’ll use it, is actually one of the biggest challenges to owning a canoe.
 Because many modern canoes are big, bulky, and in most cases, heavy.

 How to transport a canoe?
+You can transport a canoe from picking it up and carrying it over your head to using specialized canoe trailers, canoe carts, and vehicle roof racks to transport a canoe from point A to point B with your car.
 Transporting a canoe can be as easy as putting it in the bed of a pickup truck.
-But canoe transportation methods range from simply picking it up and carrying it over your head—portaging—to using specialized canoe trailers, canoe carts, and vehicle roof racks to transport a canoe from point A to point B with your car.

 There are many more options for transporting your canoe to and from the water.
 Read on and we’ll go through them.